Home » Symptoms » Dog Symptoms A-Z » Very Dark Diarrhea, Tarry Stool (Melena)

 Basics and possible causes

 A common cause of melena is a stomach ulcerAn ulcer is an open wound or erosion of the skin or mucous membrane that often heals poorly and can be caused by a variety of factors, including infections and chronic inflammatory conditions., which can be caused by various factors such as stressStress refers to the state of an organism reacting to external stimuli or demands.
-In veterinary medicine, stress can have physical or psychological effects on animals, impacting their health and well-being., the use of certain medications (e.g., non-steroidalNon-steroidal refers to medications or substances that are not steroids and often have anti-inflammatory, analgesic, or antipyretic effects.
+In veterinary medicine, stress can have physical or psychological effects on animals, impacting their health and well-being., the intake of certain medications (e.g., non-steroidalNon-steroidal refers to medications or substances that are not steroids and often have anti-inflammatory, analgesic, or antipyretic effects.
 They are used in dogs and cats to treat Pain and Inflammatory conditions. anti-inflammatory drugsAnti-inflammatory drugs are medications that reduce inflammation.
 They can be divided into nonsteroidal anti-inflammatory drugs (NSAIDs) and corticosteroids and are used in dogs and cats to reduce Inflammatory conditions and Pain.), or infections with Helicobacter pylori bacteriaBacteria are microscopic, single-celled organisms that exist in almost every environment on Earth.
 Some types of bacteria are beneficial or even essential to life, while others can cause disease..
 Tumors in the stomach or small intestineThe intestine is the medical term for the gut, including the small intestine (intestinum tenue) and the large intestine (intestinum crassum).
 It plays a central role in the digestion and absorption of nutrients. can also cause bleeding that leads to melena.

 Typical accompanying symptoms